JacobSanford/docker-mariadb-snapshot/docs/configuration.md

 ## MySQL Connection Parameters

-Configure how docker-mariadb-rsnapshot connects to your MariaDB/MySQL server:
+Configure how docker-mariadb-snapshot connects to your MariaDB/MySQL server:

 | Variable | Description | Default |
 |----------|-------------|---------|